 Illa de Tabarca

-With concerns over our rental house rising, we decided to push on to be nearer to Cartagena in case we needed to head back to the UK sooner than planned.
+We decided to push on to be nearer to Cartagena.
+With concerns rising over our rental house, we would have the option to head back to the UK sooner than planned.
 It meant a long motor south, but provided an opportunity to break the journey at Illa de Tabarca, south of Alicante.

 There’s a choice of a north or south anchorage, we chose north as there was a slight swell from the south.
-Once settled, we headed ashore to wander the small, flat space with a walled town huddled on it’s western end.
+When Emerald was settled, we headed ashore.
+The island is small and flat with a walled town huddled on it’s western end.
 Trip boats from the mainland flock here and there were several empty ones waiting outside the harbour to take their guests back home.

-The island is named after some shipwrecked sailors from the Tunisian Tabarka who were resettled on the Spanish isle and a fortified town created.
+The island is named after shipwrecked sailors from Tabarka in Tunisia.
+They resettled on the Spanish isle and built the fortified town.

 The next day we arrived at the entrance to Mar Menor, having motor-sailed on a flat sea on a blue sky day.
 Several decomposing victims of the recent storms floated about, announcing their proximity with an evil smell.
 These were huge tuna, from the fish farms that dot the coast, rotting and evil and not even of interest to the seagulls.